GPUs

 Check Price on Amazon

-In rasterization: ~5% faster on average at 1440p, essentially tied in many open-world titles.
-The Gigabyte Gaming OC version runs near-identical clocks to the Founders Edition while adding better thermal headroom.
+In rasterization: ~5% faster than the RX 9070 XT at 1440p on average.
+In many open-world titles, the two cards are essentially tied.
+The Gigabyte Gaming OC version runs near-identical clocks to the Founders Edition with better thermal headroom.

-In ray tracing: ~14% faster than RX 9070 XT.
-If you run Alan Wake 2, Portal RTX, or Cyberpunk RT Overdrive at any resolution, that gap is visible and consistent.
+In ray tracing: ~14% faster than the RX 9070 XT.
+If you run Alan Wake 2, Portal RTX, or Cyberpunk RT Overdrive regularly, that gap is consistent and visible.

-DLSS 4 Multi Frame Generation is the deciding factor for many buyers.
-In supported titles it can nearly double frame rates at high settings — something FSR 4 does not replicate at this tier.
+DLSS 4 Multi Frame Generation remains the deciding factor for RT gaming.
+In supported titles it can nearly double frame rates at high settings — something FSR 4 doesn’t replicate at this tier.

 AMD Radeon RX 9070 XT (PowerColor Reaper)